Mishalzeera/goat-and-daisy-antiques/STRIPE_INTEGRATION.md

 - Set up the CLI, you have to navigate to the directory that the downloaded file is in, to use it.
 Easiest with CMD rather than the VS code terminal.

-- You need a second window open and navigated to the correct directory.

 - In the first one: stripe listen --forward-to localhost:8000/invoices/wh (thats the Url of your post only, csrf exempt webhook function)

-- In the second one: stripe trigger payment_intent.succeeded (or whichever event you want to trigger)
+- In a second window: stripe trigger payment_intent.succeeded (or whichever event you want to trigger) - just to test basic signals

-- For this project, best to have two separate flows for webhook handling, one for shop and one for workshop.

-- Simply recreated the same setup with different names for now.
+- You have to log in and have the CLI listening to the correct url - then you can inspect the metadata etc, work on the event handling and all that.

+- It doesn't just work without being set up correctly, including the webhook secret key and being logged in.